vuejs/docs/src/guide/typescript/options-api.md

 })
 ```

 This prevents TypeScript from having to infer the type of `this` inside these functions, which, unfortunately, can cause the type inference to fail.
+It was a previous [design limitation](https://github.com/microsoft/TypeScript/issues/38845), and now has been improved in [TypeScript 4.7](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-7.html#improved-function-inference-in-objects-and-methods).

 ## Typing Component Emits